ccbpeden/piglatin/readme.md

 ## Description

 _{a webpage that evaluates a string to pass the following spec tests.
-1. recognize a string with no content and returns an alert
+* recognize a string with no content and returns an alert
-2. recognize and ignore non-alphabetical content
+* recognize and deal appropriately with  non-alphabetical content
+* add an ay to end of a word
-3. recognize a word beginning with a vowel and add ay to end
+* recognize a word beginning with a trigraph and move to end followed by ay
-4. recognize a word beginning with a trigraph and move to end followed by ay
+* recognize a word beginning with a digraph and move to end followed by ay
-5. recognize a word beginning with a single consonant and move to end followed by ay 6
+* recognize a word beginning with a single consonant and move to end followed by ay
+* recognize a word beginning with a vowel and adds way to the end.
+* recognize a word regardless of case
-6. recognize vowels regardless of case
+* recognize multiple words regardless of case
-7. ignore non-alphabetical characters}_

 ##Setup/Installation Requirements